gerardPlanella/LSPE-EGNN/blogpost.md

 ## Conclusion

-This work examines how injecting topological information into the EGNN model affects its perfor- mance in a fully connected and non-fully connected setting.
+This work examines how injecting topological information into the EGNN model affects its performance in a fully connected and non-fully connected setting.
 Through an extensive investigation, we compared the original architecture with an enhanced version incorporating additional implicit topological information via Random Walk Positional Encodings.
 Our experiments revealed how, depending on the model’s size, using implicit topological information may be beneficial to the